 Issue 2: Slow Find Element Command

-This is an interesting one, but won’t affect everyday user experience today.
-We expect this to surface as the tests were run on a production APK.
-It is likely that the pre-release builds will have appropriate resource selections and future automation of tests would not be hampered.
+This is an interesting one, but doesn’t affect everyday user experience.
+This is something we expect to surface if the tests are run on a production APK.
+It is likely for pre-release builds to have appropriate resource selections and future automation of tests are not hampered.

-The issue surfaced because the tests were run on a production app’s APK, and will likely not be an issue with the pre-release builds.
+Often times, this issue surfaces because tests are run on a production app’s APK, but will likely not be an issue with pre-release builds.
 Also, this issue isn’t something a shopper would experience.
 But it does mean performance testing would need to be done manually if the appropriate resource-ids aren’t available – a slow and costly proposition.